Want to win big online? Facebook is still king. Here’s how to move the needle for your business.

-Two-thirds of American adults use Facebook.
-And it’s likely that most, if not all, your customers use Facebook to communicate, shop or search for local businesses.
+More than two-thirds of American adults use Facebook.
+And it’s likely that most, if not all, of your customers, use Facebook to communicate, shop or search for local businesses.

-Is your business on it?
-If your answer is no, you’re missing out on a huge opportunity.
 A well-established Facebook presence can help you connect with more customers and showcase the work you do.
-Check out these six tips to get you started.
+Check out these six tips for your page.

 To grow and engage your followers, you’ll need to create worthwhile content.
-Caravella Demolition Contractors in East Hanover, New Jersey, has built a strong following of more than 5,500 by using this strategy.
+Western Earthworks in Florence, Massachusetts, has built a strong following of nearly 1,000 by using this strategy.

 The most successful Facebook posts are short and visual, driving your followers to comment, share and like.
-Look for ways to take photos from the jobsite to give your followers a glimpse of what you’re working on.
-It only takes a minute or two, and significantly increases engagement over text-only posts.
+Look for ways to take photos on the jobsite to give your followers a glimpse of what you’re working on.
+It only takes a minute or two and significantly increases engagement over text-only posts.

 If you can take a photo, you can certainly try recording a quick video from your phone.
 Facebook prioritizes video content, putting it in your followers’ news feeds more often than photos or status updates.
-Video better captures the action of your work, increasing views and engagement.
+And video better captures the action of your work, increasing views and engagement.

 “I like to take video as much as I can to showcase the work we are doing,” says Bill George, owner of Bill George’s Dump Truck and Loader Service, LLC.
 “I’ve found I get more of a response from my audience in clicks, shares and likes.”

-If your engagement is low, start a conversation with your fans.
+If your engagement is low, start a conversation with your followers.
 Ask them questions and respond when they comment.
 Engaged fans are more loyal and likely to buy.

 When your fans interact with your page, their friends will see their activity in their newsfeed.
 Set up polls and encourage them to check in to your business on Facebook to let their friends know where they are.
-New customers are more likely to try your business if their friends use it.
+This is a great way to grow your Facebook followers since potential customers are more likely to try your business if their friends use it.

-The best form of marketing is through word of mouth.
-Let your customers share their experiences on your page and highlight customers who you’ve done business with recently.
+The best marketing is through word of mouth.
+Let your customers share their experiences on your page and highlight customers you’ve done business with recently.
 Also, encourage them to review your business page.
 Positive reviews are displayed prominently on your page, helping you build trust with potential customers.